What Are Hornets?

 Hornets are a type of wasp.
-The biggest differences between the two is that hornets are much larger than wasps and tend to be a little less aggressive.
+The biggest difference between the two is that hornets are much larger than wasps and tend to be a little less aggressive.

 Hornets also have smooth stingers which give them the ability to sting a victim multiple times.
 These insects have long, hairless bodies and narrow waists.
 They come in a variety of color patterns depending on the exact species, some of the most common include: